nightconcept/any2/project/testing-guidelines.md

 ### Step 3: Implement IGame Methods

-Override methods from `BaseGameTestCase` or `BaseManualTestCase` as needed.
+Override methods from `GameTestCase` or `ManualTestCase` as needed.

 #### `Load()`